Codecademy/docs/content/javascript/concepts/data-types/data-types.md

   - 'paths/front-end-engineer-career-path'
 ---

-Data types is a classification concept of data in programming.
+Data types are how data in programming is classified.
 In JavaScript, there are eight fundamental data types:

 | Data Type   | Description                                                                                                                                   |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------- |